SDWebImage/SDWebImagePDFCoder/README.md

 For firmware which is below iOS/tvOS 11+, `UIImage` && `UIImageView` does not support vector image rendering.
 Even you can add PDF image in Xcode Asset Catalog, it was encoded to bitmap PNG format when compiled but not support runtime scale.

 For `UIImageView`, we will only parse PDF with a fixed image size (from the PDF cropBox information).
 But we also support you to specify a desired size during image loading using `PDFImageSize` context option.
-And you can specify whether to keep aspect ratio using `PDFImagePreserveAspectRatio` context option.
+And you can specify whether or not to keep aspect ratio during scale using `PDFImagePreserveAspectRatio` context option.

 + Objective-C